Skip to content

 What is labradorite stone used for?

 Labradorite is used for a range of purposes, including spiritual and energy work, meditation, and jewelry making.
-Its metaphysical properties are believed to assist with self-discovery, enhancing intuition, and protecting against negative energies.
-As a stunning gemstone, labradorite is also used to create eye-catching jewelry pieces.
+Its metaphysical properties are believed to assist with self-discovery, enhance intuition, and protect against negative energies.
+As a stunning gemstone, labradorite is also used to create eye-catching jewelry.

 What are the benefits of labradorite stone?